WouterPennings/funcy/README.md

 ### Math Instructions

-- `Add`: Reads the top elements on the stack, adds them together and pushes answer to stack
+- `Add`: Reads the top 2 elements on the stack, adds them together and pushes answer to stack
-- `Min`: Reads the top elements on the stack, subtracts them and pushes answer to stack
+- `Min`: Reads the top 2 elements on the stack, subtracts them and pushes answer to stack
-- `Multiply`: Reads the top elements on the stack, multiplies them and pushes answer to stack
+- `Multiply`: Reads the top 2 elements on the stack, multiplies them and pushes answer to stack
-- `Divide`: Reads the top elements on the stack, divides them and pushes answer to stack
+- `Divide`: Reads the top 2 elements on the stack, divides them and pushes answer to stack
+- `Modulo`: Reads the top 2 elements on the stack, modulates them and pushes answer to stack

 ### Extra's